jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   Note that many of the 'Attachments' icons were modified from the original icon images from these websites.
 If you would like the original versions, please download them from the websites listed above.

 * Many thanks to Paul McDermott for generously donating the search plugin!

 * Thanks to Mohammad Samini for donating some PHP code and CSS files to improve 'Attachments' displays in right-to-left languages.
-* Thanks to Florian Tobias Huber for donating fixes to improve attachments displays with caching is enabled.
-* Thanks to Manuel María Pérez Ayala for suggesting how to create the integrated multi-installer.
-The multi-installer uses the Joomla installer API to automatically install the component and all the plugins in one simple step.
-My understanding is that this technique was originally developed by JFusion.

 * Thanks to Ewout Weirda for many helpful discussions and suggestions in the development of the 'Attachments' extension.